 Each Midas XCI 50U Tank is rated for up to 150kW but can be optimized based on customer specifications.

-Midas had a target to cool 75kW per tank but after doing a layout we identified that we are limited to 64 tanks.
-Therefore, we are sizing each tank for a 78kW capacity.
-The maximum tank operating temperature is 50°C utilizing 39.5°C water.

 Concurrent Maintainability Example

 The Midas XCI systems are engineered to provide the highest level of reliability by making the CDUs hot swappable.
 A cooling module is equipped with quick dry disconnects that allow connecting to the tank and facility loop within a couple of minutes.
 With quick network and power connections a cooling module can be removed and replaced in less than 10 minutes.